Australian-Epilepsy-Project/protocol_qc/docs/tutorial/01_firsttemplate.md

 These residual mismatches cannot be resolved through exclusively use of field `SeriesDescription`;
-further, there are good reasons why `SeriesDescription` should *not* be used as the exclusive---or even primary--mechansim of determining correspondence between an input dataset and the protocol template.
+further, there are good reasons why `SeriesDescription` should *not* be used as the exclusive---or even primary--mechanism of determining correspondence between an input dataset and the protocol template.
 Read on to document [`02_seriesdescription.md`](02_seriesdescription.md) to see the suggested revisions to this template.